 Embracing Neurodiversity with Light Therapy

 At Neuronic, we are fully committed to supporting individuals with neurodivergent conditions and promoting inclusivity.
-We are thrilled to see happy neurodivergent customers using our Neuradiant 1070 PLUS and getting amazing results through our consultation service, but we also recognize the significant lack of research in this area, especially among adults, or regarding other conditions such as Tourette Syndrome (TS), OCD, dyslexia, dysgraphia, or dyscalculia.
+We are thrilled to see happy neurodivergent customers using our Neuradiant 1070 and getting amazing results through our consultation service, but we also recognize the significant lack of research in this area, especially among adults, or regarding other conditions such as Tourette Syndrome (TS), OCD, dyslexia, dysgraphia, or dyscalculia.

 That's why we are dedicated to advancing research on neurological disorders, including neurodevelopment conditions, by pooling our resources and expertise towards this cause.
 By doing so, we hope to make a positive impact and improve the lives of countless neurodivergent individuals and their families.